 The Surprising Benefits of Good Dental Health

-Good dental care will help keep your smile looking great for longer, but the benefits go way further than helping you look lovely.
+Good dental care will help keep your smile looking great for longer (and keep toothaches away!) but the benefits go way further than helping you look lovely.

 Taking care of your teeth and gums can affect your health throughout your body – in a wide variety of surprising ways.